XiangruL/Operating-Systems/README.md

   - Return user mode using enter_new_process
 - sys_execv: first step mentioned above is tricky:
   - Since this userptr array `**args` stores in userspace, we cannot check whether `args[i] == NULL` straightly, so we must use `copyin` first then check whether our kernel ptr points to `NULL`.
 This means we cannot know length of `args` before copy, so we need a pre-defined `ARG_LENGTH_MAX`, it should be big enough to pass bigexec test and small enough to let kernel not encounter `ENOMEM` error
-  - Another not so beautiful solution to avoid `ENOMEM` error: use `strlen(copy[i])` to get length, but this `copy[i]` pointer, comes from first `copyin` step, still point to userspace, so we shouldn't touch it when we write syscall, but it can work without generating an error......
+  - Another not so beautiful solution to avoid `ENOMEM` error: use `strlen(copy[i])` to get length, but this `copy[i]` pointer, comes from first `copyin` step, still point to userspace, so kernel syscalls shouldn't be able to touch userspace address, but it can work without generating an error......
   - After we get all seperate args, we should pad all of them to one single area
 - sys_execv: last three steps in `sys_execv` are similar to `runprogram.c`
 - modify `menu.c`